Blaizzy/mlx-embeddings/README.md

 ## Usage

 ### Pipelines

-To facilitate compatibility between different model families, a `pipeline` abstraction was introduced.
-It mostly helps with the weight sanitization for now but more complex logic can be added (as an illustration, the `sentence-transformers` pipeline has a sentence similarity calculation baked in - see example below)
-Pipelines are optional when loading the model ; not passing a pipeline would result in loading the generic Model class which returns pooled, unnormalized embeddings for the input tokens.
+Pipelines are optional when loading the model ; not passing a pipeline results in loading the generic Model class which returns pooled, unnormalized embeddings for the input tokens.
+For now, the pipeline abstraction mostly serves to deal with weight sanitization between different model families but more complex logic can be added.
+As an illustration, the `sentence-similarity` pipeline has a sentence similarity calculation baked in - see example below.

 ### Single Item Embedding

 To generate an embedding for a single piece of text:

 <!-- script tested with:
-- sentence-transformers/all-MiniLM-L6-v2
+- sentence-transformers/all-MiniLM-L6-v2 (bert / sentence-transformers)
-- answerdotai/ModernBERT-base
+- answerdotai/ModernBERT-base (modernbert)
-- nomic-ai/modernbert-embed-base
+- nomic-ai/modernbert-embed-base (modernbert / sentence-transformers)
+- Snowflake/snowflake-arctic-embed-l-v2.0 (xlm-roberta / sentence-transformers)
 Under the hood, when loading a model, we identify if there is a sentence-transformers-config file (load_config in utils) in the repo and select the sentence-transformers pipeline accordingly.
 It seemed the cleanest way to make it work for all model families.
 -->
 ```python